mikegpl/mikegpl.github.io/about.markdown

 Hornbeam is a result of collaboration between modern software engineering and empirical sciences.

-The idea behind is Hornbeam is to apply commercially adopted solutions to the world of small and medium-scale research to empower the scientists to do the actual science more effortlessly.
+The idea behind Hornbeam is to apply commercially adopted solutions to the world of small and medium-scale research to empower the scientists to do the actual science more effortlessly.

 The projects we are currently working on: